 With such a casual atmosphere, Rob had me snag an impromptu promo shot that ended up being featured in an interview he did with Gibson.

 At this point, Adelitas Way is one of the bands I’ve seen the most live, and they bring the same energy and dedication no matter whether it’s a 100000 capacity arena or 500 max capacity venue.
-I still get excited (for myself AND for them) everytime they’re announced on major festivals.
+I still get excited (for myself AND for them) every time they’re announced on major festivals.

-Sadly, I did not realize when I saw Adelitas Way opening up on tour with Alter Bridge last October that it would be the last time I’d be seeing Rob play with them for the foreseeable future.
+Sadly, I didn’t realize when I saw Adelitas Way opening up on tour with Alter Bridge last October that it would be the last time I’d be seeing Rob play with them for the foreseeable future.
 If I’d known, I would’ve taken a moment to give him a more proper thank you for all the memories, opportunities and photos he’s given me over the years with the hope of it being more like a, “See ya later!” than an actual goodbye.
 It’s pretty hard for me to imagine the band without him, but I look forward to meeting Ryan Guanzon on ShipRocked, who’s been filling Rob’s shoes in the meantime.

 And don’t forget… ANDREW WANTS YOU to come checkout Adelitas Way on ShipRocked at 10:00pm on Tuesday, January 23rd at the Deck 5 Victoria Lounge (filling in for Badflower) and 3:30pm on Wednesday, January 24th at the Deck 9 Deck Stage.
 Their meet and greet will be after their set on Wednesday at 5:00pm on Deck 5.
 Adelitas Way will also be performing with POD and Joyous Wolf at Miliken’s Reef in Port Canaveral on January 20th for the official ShipRocked 2018 Pre-Party.
 Be sure to check them out!